comunica/comunica/README.md

 After that, all [Comunica packages](https://github.com/comunica/comunica/tree/master/packages) are available in the `packages/` folder and can be used in a development environment, such as querying with [Comunica SPARQL (`@comunica/query-sparql`)](https://github.com/comunica/comunica/tree/master/engines/query-sparql).

-Furthermore, this will add [pre-commit hooks](https://www.npmjs.com/package/pre-commit) to build, lint and test.
+Furthermore, this will add pre-commit hooks using [husky](https://www.npmjs.com/package/husky) to build, lint and test.
 These hooks can temporarily be disabled at your own risk by adding the `-n` flag to the commit command.

 ## Benchmarking